timcowlishaw/enxaneta/documentation/working_notes/02_eav-data-model.md

-# Working Notes 2: Roughing Out an EAV Data Model
+# Working Notes 2: Roughing Out a Data Model

 ## Introduction

-Thinking about using an EAV data model for this planned Python tarot-reading program.
+ Considering an Entity-Attribute-Value (EAV) data model for this Python tarot-reading program, which is suited for entities with a large, varying set of attributes.
+Instead of having a fixed table structure with columns for each possible attribute, the EAV model stores data as rows with three main columns:

-**Entities**: The 78 cards of the tarot deck, divided into 22 Major Arcana and 56 Minor Arcana.
+- **Entity**: The specific object/entity being described (e.g. each of the 78 cards of the tarot deck)

-**Attributes**: Various properties or characteristics associated with each card, such as name, number, arcanum, rank, suit, keywords, meanings, journey stage, outlook, emotions, actions, outcomes, characteristics, advice, archetypes, and entities (related cards).

-**Values**: The actual data or content corresponding to each attribute for a given card.
+- **Attribute**: The property or characteristic being stored (e.g. name, arcanum, suit, keywords, meanings, archetypes, actions, characteristics)
+- **Value**: The actual value for that attribute of that entity.

+The EAV model is useful when entities have a large, varying set of attributes, and new attributes need to be added dynamically, e.g. medical records with diverse patient data.
+However, the EAV model complicates querying and reporting due to necessary joins across tables.
+It also requires additional metadata tables to track attribute definitions.
+Compared to traditional models, it trades query performance for flexibility.

-The data model is structured using JSON-like notation, with each card represented as an object containing key-value pairs for its attributes.
+Our proposed EAV model uses JSON-like notation, with each card as an object with key-value pairs.
 This allows for a flexible and extensible schema, where new attributes can be added without modifying the underlying database structure.

 ## A Bogostian-Jodorowskian approach to data model prototyping

-Taking Ian Bogost and Alejandro Jodorowsky as key influences, I aim to integrate their respective philosophies and works into this data model prototyping, in an effort to derive some broader design principles.[^1]
+Taking Ian Bogost and Alejandro Jodorowsky as key influences, I aim to integrate their respective philosophies and works into this round of EAV data model prototyping, in an effort to derive some broader design principles.[^1]

 The main goal is to create a data model that is both technically robust and philosophically/ontologically aligned with the spirit of tarot as a tool for self-discovery and personal growth.
 By stress-testing our understandings of these contrasting influences, we can strengthen the EAV model to better fulfil its intended purpose.